rntmc/PayPal-Store/README.md

 - PAYPAL_CLIENT_ID: Your PayPal client ID obtained from the PayPal Developer Dashboard.
 - PAYPAL_CLIENT_SECRET: Your PayPal client secret obtained from the PayPal Developer Dashboard.

-These environment variables are necessary for the integration with PayPal's APIs.
+These environment variables are necessary for the integration with PayPal's APIs to generate an access token.

+## Access to Deployed Project

+- **Frontend**: You can access the deployed version of the frontend application [here](https://paypalstore.netlify.app/).
+- **Backend**: The backend of the application is hosted [here](https://paypal-store-1.onrender.com).
+To access the API endpoints, use this URL as the base.

 ## Installation and Usage

+To run this project locally, please follow the below steps:
 - Clone this repository.
-- Install frontend and backend dependencies with npm install.
+- Install frontend and backend dependencies with `npm install`.
-- Start the backend server with "npm start".
+- Start the backend server with `npm start`.
-- Start the frontend application with "npm run dev".
+- Start the frontend application with `npm run dev`.
-- Access the application in your browser at http://localhost:5173.
+- Access the application in your browser at the port provided by the frontend.